-A) Activities with a book or verse in the bible
+Activities with a book or verse in the Bible

 When we first got the Jesus Storybook Bible 故事聖經 by Sally-Lloyd, my son was not interested in the book at all for the first few months.

-C) Activities that goes with a Christian Chinese Song.
+Activities that go with a Christian Chinese song

-D) A series to better understand a theme or concept.
+Activities to better understand a theme or concept

 We did a couple months of activities on Jesus’ miraculous healings as a lead up to Jesus’ death and resurrection.